StockNews.com Initiates Coverage on Can-Fite BioPharma (NYSEAMERICAN:CANF)

-Investment analysts at StockNews.com initiated coverage on shares of Can-Fite BioPharma (NYSEAMERICAN:CANF – Get Rating) in a report issued on Monday.
+Research analysts at StockNews.com initiated coverage on shares of Can-Fite BioPharma (NYSEAMERICAN:CANF – Free Report) in a research report issued to clients and investors on Wednesday.
 The firm set a “hold” rating on the biotechnology company’s stock.

-Separately, HC Wainwright reiterated a “buy” rating and issued a $34.00 target price on shares of Can-Fite BioPharma in a research note on Monday, March 13th.
+Separately, HC Wainwright reaffirmed a “buy” rating and set a $34.00 price target on shares of Can-Fite BioPharma in a research note on Monday, March 13th.

 An institutional investor recently bought a new position in Can-Fite BioPharma stock.
-Virtu Financial LLC acquired a new position in Can-Fite BioPharma Ltd. (NYSEAMERICAN:CANF – Get Rating) in the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
-The fund acquired 56,322 shares of the biotechnology company’s stock, valued at approximately $52,000.
-Virtu Financial LLC owned about 0.21% of Can-Fite BioPharma at the end of the most recent reporting period.
-10.41% of the stock is currently owned by institutional investors.
+Virtu Financial LLC bought a new stake in Can-Fite BioPharma Ltd. (NYSEAMERICAN:CANF – Free Report) in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm bought 56,322 shares of the biotechnology company’s stock, valued at approximately $52,000.
+Virtu Financial LLC owned approximately 0.21% of Can-Fite BioPharma at the end of the most recent quarter.
+Institutional investors own 10.41% of the company’s stock.

 Can-Fite BioPharma Company Profile